vigor-nf/vigor/README.md

 # Machine prerequisites

-Our scripts assume you are using Ubuntu 18.04, with an active Internet connection to download dependencies.
+Our scripts assume you are using Ubuntu 18.04 or 20.04, with an active Internet connection to download dependencies.
 Older Ubuntus, or other Debian-based distros, may work but have not been tested.

+> :information_source: If you run the scripts in a Docker container, launch it as `--privileged` to allow opam to create namespaces. (see ocaml/opam#3498)

 As an alternative to installing the dependencies on your own machine, we provide a Docker image: `dslabepfl/vigor-20.08`.
 (The image `dslabepfl/vigor` corresponding to the artifact-evaluated version, using DPDK 17.11, is still available.)